manv090188/Demo-preject/README.md

 # Demo-preject
-This is a demo Project
+This is a demo Project.
+I have started learning Git.